 Personally, I never considered using any cannabis product until CBD oil became legal, but what a difference it’s made in my life.
 I use CBD oil mainly for physical discomfort, typically when I’ve overdone it from physical exertion, such as hiking all day or kitesurfing.
 The effects were remarkable — not only was physical discomfort controlled, but I also slept better that night and bounced back quicker.

 I also use CBD when the stress of daily life gets to be a bit too much.
 What a game changer.
 I’m more resilient, have an easier time focusing, don’t feel wiped out by the end of the day, and sleep better.

-For ongoing support of my health and immune system functions, I take a daily regimen of adaptogenic herbs.
-But I’m happy to know that CBD is always there when I need it.
+For ongoing support of my overall cellular health, I take a daily regimen of herbs to form a solid wellness foundation, then add CBD for occasional symptomatic relief.
+I’m happy to know that CBD is always there when I need it.